cybera/policy-browser/notebooks/doc2vec_solr_basic_service.md

 relevant_words = c("basic", "universal", "mandated", "essential")
 ```

- The graphs were then made in a straight foreward was as
+ The graphs were then made in a straight forward was as
 ```R
 bigram_graph<-bigram_counts %>%
     filter(n >6) %>%